 - New business pitches

 Make sure you have the right video collaboration platforms and devices too, ones that make co-creating as a team simple.
 Zoom Whiteboard is made for remote collaboration, making it more visually immersive.
 It helps teams capture ideas on digital ‘post-its’ and scribble notes in real time.
-Using Zoom Whiteboard with Neat makes collaboration even more accessible and secure.
+Using virtual team tools, like Zoom Whiteboard with Neat makes collaboration even more accessible and secure.

 3. Keep files and communication organized